carsonip/Penguin-Subtitle-Player/README.md

 * Skip to specified time (by clicking on the time display)
 * Skip to previous / next subtitle
 * "Next Click Counts" feature
-    * starts the timer after the first click outside of the subtitle player for easier sync between video player and subtitle player.
-Activate this feature by right clicking on the play button.
+    * starts/pauses the timer after the first click outside of the subtitle player for easier sync between video player and subtitle player.
+Activate this feature by right clicking on the play/pause button.

 ## Download